solo-io/gloo/docs/content/guides/traffic_management/destination_types/consul_services/_index.md

 ### Explicitly creating consul upstreams

 Even if you opt not to automatically discovery upstreams from Consul (ie, you disable Discovery), you can create them explicitly.
-You still need the Consul server settings in the `settings` configuration for Gloo.
+You still need the Consul server settings in the `settings` configuration for Gloo Edge.

 {{< tabs >}}